mkoltsov/ConcurrencyInPractice/README.md

 ConcurrencyInPractice
 =====================

-code snippets inspired by reading the "Java Concurrency in Practice" book by Brian Goetz
+code snippets inspired by reading the "Java Concurrency in Practice" book by Brian Goetz, Doug Lea & Josh Bloch